· · ·

 Entrance to the underground river

-I wouldn’t recommend staying in the city for over three days unless you are stopping there to do some shopping.
+I don’t recommend staying in the city for more than three days unless you are stopping there to do some shopping or food touring.
+The city has some large malls, so it’s great for a wardrobe refresh.

 How to Get to Puerto Princesa

-1. Flying to Puerto Princesa
+1. Fly to Puerto Princesa International Airport (PPS)

 Puerto Princesa has an international airport with direct flights to Manila, Cebu, Angeles and other cities in the Philippines.